 What causes GIST?

-Is Gene mutation testing necessary?
+Is gene mutation testing necessary?

-Is it enough to visit any Oncologist or it is necessary to see a specialist?
+Is it enough to visit any oncologist or it is necessary to see a specialist?

 What is the main treatment involved?

-Does Chemotherapy work for this?
+Does chemotherapy work for treating GIST?

 What kind of monitoring is needed?